-This recipe was originally from Land o’ Lakes.
-I followed their recipe, but used Snyder’s “Sourdough Special” pretzels which are puffier and lighter than regular pretzels.
+The original pretzel toffee recipe is originally from Land o’ Lakes, but I changed it a bit.
+I used Snyder’s “Sourdough Special” pretzels which are puffier and lighter than regular pretzels.
 Instead of chocolate chips, I topped the toffee with dark and milk chocolate (half on each side) and sprinkled the top with toasted pecans.
-The toffee turned out perfect and I’m already thinking about making a second batch with peanut butter cups.
+The toffee is perfect and I'm already thinking about making a second batch with peanut butter cups.

 - 4 cups broken pretzels**